Marple railway station: Description

 The station is to the east of Marple, near Marple Bridge and close to Brabyns Park and the Peak Forest Canal.
 The A626 runs over a bridge next to the station and provides access to it.
 The next station towards Piccadilly is Romiley and the next towards Sheffield is Strines.

 The station has two side platforms, each 153 yards long; platform 1 can only be reached by a footbridge (with lifts) over the tracks and platform 2 can be accessed from the ticket office.
 The ticket office is staffed during the day; there are benches, toilets and a waiting room on the platform.
 Passenger information systems include dot-matrix displays and an automated public-address system announce approaching services.
 Timetable information posters are provided and help points allow passengers to contact railway staff.
 To the east of the station, there is a free car park and the nearest bus stops are 150 metres away on Brabyns Brow.

 In 2014/15, 455,470 entries and exits were recorded at the station, making it the sixth busiest within Stockport and the busiest on the Hope Valley Line after Manchester Piccadilly and Sheffield.
 This is a decrease from 475,192 in 2013/14, the first since 2009/10.

 Services

-All services at Marple are operated by Northern Trains using diesel multiple units, as the line is not electrified.
-The service uses a mixture of Class 150 and, since 2020, Class 195 units.
+Northern Trains generally operates two trains per hour in each direction between Manchester Piccadilly and New Mills Central; alternate eastbound trains continue along the Hope Valley to Sheffield.
+One peak hour service also originates here.
+On Sundays, there is an hourly service between Manchester Piccadilly and Sheffield.

-When Arriva UK Trains took over the Northern franchise in April 2016, services were primarily run by Class 142 Pacer trains.
-A commitment was made for all Pacers to be replaced with alternative trains by 2020, due to their lack of assessibility.
+All services that stop at Marple are operated with diesel multiple units, as the Hope Valley Line is not electrified; a mixture of Class 150, 156 and 195 units are used.
+When Arriva UK Trains took over the Northern franchise in April 2016, services were run primarily by Class 142 Pacer trains.
+A commitment was made for all Pacers to be replaced with alternative trains by 2020, due to their lack of accessibility.
 The final Pacer train stopped at the station on 6 March 2020 on a service from Sheffield.